 John Deere X330 vs. X350 Styling

 Now that we’ve taken a look at what lives inside the X330 and X350 Tractors, let’s take a look at the exterior.
 All X300 models feature smooth and rounded contours to give off a modern appearance.
 The material that the hood is made from will resist weathering and rust while also providing impact strength to protect from denting.

 There are many factors that go into choosing which John Deere tractor model is right for you.
 However, as we’ve identified in this blog, the John Deere X330 vs X350 offer very similar capabilities that make choosing one over the other, entirely up to you.
-We hope this post provided you with the information needed to identify what’s similar and different among the John Deere X330 and X350 options.
-If you’re looking for more information on these models, check out the following posts:
+We hope this post provided you with the information needed to identify what’s similar and different among the John Deere X330 and X350 tractor options.
+But if you’re looking for more information on these models, check out the following posts: